-As Accounting Officer, the headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal scrutineer

-- the work of the external auditor

-- the school resource management self-assessment tool

-- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework
+- the work of the internal scrutineer - the work of the external auditor - the school resource management self-assessment tool - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework

-- correspondence from ESFA

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Buildings Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Board of Trustees and a plan to address weaknesses and ensure continuous improvement of the system is in place.